al5ina5/discord-joie-bot/README.md

 **Does this bot moderation feature commands like `!purge`, `!kick`, and `!ban`?**

 - It does not.
-This is boilerplate for developers to develop their own commands for their Discord server—not quite a moderation/utility bot.
+This is not quite a moderation/utility bot.

 **How can I host my bot when I'm away from my machine, 24/7?**